YuChuang1205/MIND/README.md

 </p>

 ## 🔥 News
+-2026.03 🌟🌟 We have released the **complete ScienceQA-RAD, V-OKVQA-RAD, and M3CoT-RAD  datasets**.
 -2026.03 🌸🌸 We have successfully adapted MIND to **Qwen2.5-VL**, **Qwen3-VL**, and **Qwen3.5**.
 Preliminary experimental results show a significant improvement in performance. the extension code will be open-sourced shortly.
 -2026.03 🌟🌟 We have released the **complete code**.
 -2025.12 🌟🌟 We have released the **MIND manuscript**.